madberns/madberns/README.md

 ![Header banner for madberns](https://github.com/madberns/madberns/blob/main/github_noggin_4.jpg)

 - 👋 Hi, I’m Madisyn
-- 👀 I’m interested in digital marketing & psychology
+- 👀 I’m a digital marketing expert with a passion for psychology

 <!---
 madberns/madberns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.